ahrasis/PTA/readme.md

 # PTA: PRIVATE TOPICS ADDON

-### This mod is not ready for production.
-Please do not install this addon on a live ElkArte forum.
-It is not tested nor warranted.
-You may only use it at your own risks.
+### This addon is not ready for production.
+Please do not install it on any live ElkArte forum as it is neither tested nor warranted.
+Do not even attempt to try even at your own calculated or confined risks.
+You have been warned! :P